SoftEng-HEIGVD/Teaching-HEIGVD-RES-2021/README.md

 * Sunday, **May 30th** (23 PM): submit the Web Infrastructure lab results
   * You work in pairs
 * **Thursday, May 20th**, second written test.
-HTTP protocol (slides, videos and lecture notes) and docker (videos).
+SMTP and HTTP protocols (slides, videos and lecture notes) and docker (videos).
 The "Web Infrastructures" slides and lecture notes are not part of the test.

 ## Tentative schedule